7 Summits Bike and Hike Challenge

 7 Mountain, 7 Stages and 7,000 Feet of vertical....one day!

-The 20137 Summits Bike and Hike Challenge will be run on Saturday, September 14, 2013.
+The 2016 7 Summits Bike and Hike Challenge will be run on Saturday, September 17, 2016.
 The race route is well marked and staffed with great and dedicated volunteers at strategic locations.
-Entry fee of $45 covers the race, cool participation prize, organization, transportation of bikes, First Aid and some drinks.
+Entry fee of $50 covers the race, cool participation prize, organization, transportation of bikes, First Aid and some drinks, and lunch.
 Meals are on your own, except lunch on race day.
 All profits will go to support the Friends of Barkerville. who have lovingly rebuilt and restored most of the trails that we ride on, and who support to preservation of the historical context in which our region is set.

 We wanted a race that was challenging to do, but still accessible to most people.
 I think this fits the bill.
 Our Alpine environment is fragile and irreplaceable.
 Our intention with this event is to raise awareness about the beautiful Alpine resource that we have in this area.
 These days, this environment is under a lot of pressure from a variety of recreational and industrial sources.
 We wanted an event to raise awareness about how to treat it right.
 There are portions of this race that are technically rideable but shouldn't be ridden, due to their fragile nature.
 That's why we have the mix of modes of transportation.
 We produce a pamphlet in conjunction with the race to help riders to appreciate the historical and environmental significance of each section of their route.
 Unfortunately, this includes opportunities to see the rapid negative impact of two-wheel and four-wheel recreation on some of the environments that we will only be hiking through.

-- Friday night Film Event and Dinner at The Bear's Paw Cafe in Wells
+- Friday night Registration package pickup and optional Dinner at The Bear's Paw Cafe in Wells

 - Optional Breakfast package at the Paw at 6:00 am Saturday